Updated:Feb 24, 2026

 2

-Prospective students should research the most in-demand skill sets employers are looking for before selecting an area of concentration.
+Prospective students should research the most in-demand skill sets employers seek before selecting an area of concentration.
 The following section discusses the labor market and demand for engineering managers and skills.

 Employer Demand

-According to the Bureau of Labor Statistics (BLS), in 2023 there were 207,800 engineering managers and 592,600 computer managers employed in the US.
-Significant overlap exists between these two occupations, so it is beneficial to consider both when looking at employment data.
+According to the Bureau of Labor Statistics (BLS), in 2024, there were 212,500 engineering managers and 667,100 computer managers employed in the US.
+There is significant overlap between these two occupations, so it is beneficial to consider both when looking at employment data.

 Occupations